rcortx/handwritten-digit-extraction/README.md

 #### 0. Noise Removal: Unsupervised Peak Clustering
     performing this via finding and merging peaks on x/y projections with provided threshold and removing noise patterns

+![alt text][noise]

 #### 1. Unsupervised digit bounding box extraction:
     80% accurate on 5998 image dataset (detecting bounding boxes equal to number of digits in label)
+    - First, all contours are detected in an image using opencv and encapsulated in MergedBox/Box classes
-    - performing this via merging and splitting Boxes with appropriate heuristics
+    - Performing clustering this via merging and splitting Boxes with appropriate heuristics
     - Noticing that boxes will form a tree like heirarchy in an image, merging and splitting until optimum segmentation is achieved features were engineered which have high predictivity for finding merge and split candidates.
-    For now, thresholds are hardcoded and there's scope of using clustering algorithms like kmeans or hierarchial clustering like agglomerative over these features
+    - For now, thresholds are hardcoded and there's scope of using clustering algorithms like kmeans or hierarchial clustering like agglomerative over these features
+    - We split boxes which may have multiple digits conjoined like '00' by primary detecting and clustering peaks on the image x-axis projection
+    - Then separated digit images are extracted (centered and of the same size) for training

 #### 2. Digit Classifier:
-    Trained only on accuracte results from digit extraction algorithm (basic LogisticRegression with PCA(n=100)) 83% accuracy on test set, 71% accurate on whole dataset
+    Trained only on accurate results from digit extraction algorithm (basic LogisticRegression with PCA(n=100)) 83% accuracy on test set, 71% accurate on whole dataset

+![alt text][class_balance]

 #### 3. Number Reader:
     20% accurate (approx = 0.84^9) but correctly labels (70-80% of) individual digits